 - There is no set structure or format when it comes to CV’s – this can be determined by the job you’re applying for, the requests of the employer, and your own style.
 However, there are some ‘golden rules’ which all job seekers are encouraged to follow.

-Now you might be thinking that this is a dramatic setting for how your CV will be received, but since research shows that CV’s are commonly read after working hours, selectors on average receive 60 for non-skilled jobs and 20 for skilled jobs, and load shedding is all too common, it’s definitely not impossible.
+Research shows that CV’s are commonly read after working hours and that selectors receive on average 60 CV’s for non-skilled jobs and 20 CV’s for skilled jobs.
 Add this to the other applicants that very well may be more qualified than you, and you’ve got quite a task ahead of you.

 At this point you might be asking yourself a rush of questions about how to adequately present your CV.
 Before you succumb to panic, let’s answer some of those questions.